Skip to main content

 We present an assessment of key strategies to decarbonise non-renewable power assets and increase their resilience to physical climate risks, along with a review of the associated literature.

-This paper presents a literature review and assessment of key strategies to decarbonise data infrastructure assets and to increase their resilience to physical climate risks.
+We present an assessment of key strategies to decarbonise transport infrastructure assets and increase their resilience to physical climate risks, along with a review of the associated literature.

 We present an assessment of key strategies to decarbonise renewable energy assets and increase their resilience to physical climate risks, along with a review of the associated literature.